 Employees

-What if you’re an employee looking for a change?
+What if you are an employee looking for a change?
 How much notice is required to change a shift pattern?

-They can request a change to their working hours at any time.
+Employees can request a change to their working hours at any time.
 However, they must be legally classed as an employee to do this.
-They must also have worked for you for at least 26 weeks.
+They also have the right to request flexible working is a day one right now

 When considering their request, there is a notice period for changing shift patterns.
-You must follow a fair process, reasonably consider their request, and decide within a maximum of three months.
+You must follow a fair process, reasonably consider their request, and decide within a maximum of two months.
+Employers must also consult with the employee before making a decision, unless they can accept the request in full.

 Related resources